152334H/CTN-webapp/README.md

 * The `Custom model` option has been removed from the app.
 They present an obvious security risk and I am not interested in attempting to safety validate arbitrary models.
 Please add all models desired to `model_lists_extra/` before building the app.
 * The frontend design is slightly different from the original CTN project.
 It's a static HTML/JS/CSS copy of the original Jupyter Dash app.
 * The contents of individual POST requests are not logged.
 However, audio files uploaded to the server are saved until the container is destroyed.
-* The app usually breaks if `uwsgi` is configured to run with multiprocessing.
-I was unable to find the source of this bug.
+* NeMo will cause deadlocks in model loading if `uwsgi` is configured to run with multiprocessing.
-* There is a memory leak somewhere in the app, unrelated to model caching.
-I was unable to find the source of this bug.
+* The app will experience a permanent spike in memory allocation after the first generation.
+* Information on how to configure nginx or how to link this app to a public website are beyond the scope of this repo.